 The FNMA HomeStyle Renovation Mortgage Lending Process in Detail

-First, find a qualified Fannie Mae HomeStyle lender.
+1. Find a qualified Fannie Mae HomeStyle lender.

 As mentioned, not all lenders or mortgage brokers are qualified or set up to provide the HomeStyle mortgage.
 It takes quite a bit more staff and processes for the lender to be able to provide these.
 Make sure it is a lender that you feel comfortable working with.
 This is a process; you need to be comfortable with your lending partner.